Need-Blind Admission

 International Student

-An international student in US college admissions is any applicant who is not a US citizen or permanent resident — a category that includes Korean nationals studying in Korea, at international schools abroad, or even at US boarding schools, and which carries distinct admissions rules, financial aid policies, and visa requirements.
+An international student in US college admissions is any applicant who is not a US citizen or permanent resident.
+This category carries distinct admissions rules, financial aid policies, and visa requirements.